The Mask of Dimitrios (novel): Plot

+Reception and adaptations

 The book has received positive reviews.
 The Wall Street Journal called it "a startling, elegant masterpiece of espionage fiction."
 The Pequod described it as "a first-rate book, with lucid prose, complex characters, and a well-structured plot," and rated the book a 9.5 out of 10.
 On the crime fiction website Crime Reads, the editor and columnist Neil Nyren said, "I’ve worked with many writers of international suspense, and whenever I’ve wanted to recommend a book to any of them that captures the genre as well as any book possibly can—this is the one I send them to."

-The book has been adapted as a radio play and made into a feature-length film, The Mask of Dimitrios.
+The book was adapted into a film in 1944, The Mask of Dimitrios, starring Peter Lorre and Sydney Greenstreet.

+It was dramatised for BBC Radio by Stephen Sheridan in 2013, in two 1-hour episodes.

+In the 1957 novel From Russia, with Love, James Bond reads The Mask of Dimitrios while on a flight to Istanbul.